libapps/libapps-mirror/nassh/docs/options.md

 The port to connect to on the relay server.

+## `--proxy-remote-host=<host>`

+The remote ssh server for the proxy to connect to.
+This may be used by the proxy to redirect to the best geolocated proxy instance.

 ## `--proxy-user=<username>`

 The username to use when talking to the relay server itself.